All in Our commitment to a better future

 4. Create a more diverse future for competitive cycling

-Establish a scholarship fund to equip 25 NICA (National Interscholastic Cycling Association) teams of children from diverse ethnic backgrounds for the next ten years.
+Establish a scholarship fund to equip 25 NICA (National Interscholastic Cycling Association) teams of children from diverse ethnic backgrounds.
 The lack of diversity in professional cycling is in part due to a development system that lacks people of color.
 The kids that are competing today in NICA are the future of professional cycling.
 Schools and organizations will have the opportunity to apply for this scholarship through NICA beginning this year.

 5. Create a more inclusive Trek culture